keyflight/NFT-Metadata-Standard-CIP/nftMetaStandard.md

 ```

 The <b>image</b> and <b>name</b> property are marked as required. <b>image</b> should be used as thumbnail or as actual link if the NFT is an image (ideally <= 1MB).

+The <b>type</b> property is optional.
+Most of the images types, like .svg, .png, .jpg, .gif are supported straight away.
+It may be required for unusual types or embedded sources.

 The <b>media</b> property is optional.
 In case the NFT is not an image, this property should be used.
 Any kind of media file can be attached, also multiple attachments are possible.